akabe/ocaml-jupyter/README.md

 - [jupyter][jupyter-core] is a core library of OCaml Jupyter.
 This package is internally used.
 You don't need it directly.
 - [jupyter.notebook][jupyter-notebook] is a library to control Jupyter from OCaml REPL in notebooks.
 This provides dynamic generation of HTML/markdown, and image embedding.
 - [jupyter.comm][jupyter-comm] is a library for communication between OCaml notebooks and Jupyter/Web frontend.
-- [jupyter-archimedes][jupyter-archimedes] is Jupyter backend of [Archimedes][archimedes], an easy-to-use 2D plotting library.
-This package only registers the `jupyter` backend to Archimedes, and provides empty interface.
+- [jupyter-archimedes][jupyter-archimedes] is a Jupyter backend for [Archimedes][archimedes], an easy-to-use 2D plotting library.
+This package only registers the `jupyter` backend to Archimedes, and provides an empty interface.

 [jupyter-core]:       https://akabe.github.io/ocaml-jupyter/api/jupyter/
 [jupyter-notebook]:   https://akabe.github.io/ocaml-jupyter/api/jupyter/Jupyter_notebook/